Hanna-Kitten/FS22-4km-HD-ModMap-Template/README.md

 However, you must credit the original creator.

-Please add this information into your ModDesc.xml and map.xml
+Please add this information into your modDesc.xml and map.xml
 ```xml
 <!-- Based on 4kmHDModMapTemplate from Katten_Hanna-->
 <!-- Source: https://github.com/Katten-Hanna/FS22-4km-HD-ModMap-Template -->